Applications for Postgraduate Study

 You can ask your referees to send their recommendations to us directly: by post, or by email.
 You can obtain and forward their recommendations yourself only if they are presented in a sealed envelope, with the referee's signature across the seal, and a piece of clear tape over the signature and the seal.

-A range of assistive measures are in place to support applications from students with disabilities; further information on this support is available under Disability Support.
+A range of assistive measures are in place to support applications from students with disabilities – for example, a paper application will be accepted where necessitated by an applicant's disability.
+Further information on this support is available for applicants with disabilities.

 To be accepted for postgraduate study in software engineering (or software and systems security), you should have: